ShawnLJW/harry-GPTter/README.md

 ## Model Details

-harry-GPoTter is a relatively small language model with 56M parameters (less than 1/2x of smallest gpt-2).
+harry-GPTter is a relatively small language model with 56M parameters (less than 1/2x of smallest gpt-2).
 It contains 8 layers of 8 headed attention with a hidden size of 384.
 It supports a maximum sequence length of 128.
 For tokenization, we use the same tokenizer as text-davinci-003, which has a vocabulary of 50,280 in total.

 The model was trained for 2000 epochs in about 10 minutes with the free tier of Google Colab GPU Runtime.
 It achieves a cross-entropy loss of 3.1189.